DnaX/PortIO/README.md

 Hardware
 --------
 The switch between the ADC and DAC mode it's done using the STROBE signal in the parallel port.
-The diagram of the controlled circuit with the relative wiring of the parallel port is available here.
+The diagram of the controlled circuit with the relative wiring of the parallel port is available here (circuit developed by my colleague Alessio Saviozzi).

 ![schema](Schema-ADC-DAC.PNG?raw=true)